-- 1. Must have completed an undergraduate degree with a major in Art or have the equivalent undergraduate preparation in Art. - 2.
-GRE Requirement: A combined score of 850 on the verbal and quantitative sections of the GRE or a score of at least 450 on either section and a score of 2.5 on the Writing Assessment Test of the GRE General Examination is required for most graduate programs.
-The Department of Art may exercise discretion for students who score between 800 and 840 on the verbal and qualtitative sections of the GRE and have at least a 3.5 undergraduate GPA.
-Student sin an M.F.A. program who have not obtained the necessary score on the G.R.E. after two attempts may, with the permission of the Chair of the Department of Art, take ART 6507 Research Topics in Art History: Artists, or ART 6508 Research Topics in Art History: Periods or Styles successfully in lieu of the G.R.E. score requirement. - 3.
-Students seeking a Class AA Educator License must have met the State minimum scores on the three sections of the Praxis I PPST (Reading-170; Writing-172; Mathematics-169) or NTE Core Battery (Communication Skills-651; General Knowledge-646; Professional Knowledge-649) or PPST (Reading-170; Writing_172; Mathematics-169) or CBT (Reading-316; Writing-318; Mathematics-314). - 4.
+- 2. GRE Requirement: If the applicant has not taken the GRE examination, make arrangements to take the Graduate Record Exam (GRE) and have the scores directed to the Graduate Office.
+Students lacking the GRE examination can receive only provisional admission.
+Master of Fine Arts applicants must take the Graduate Record Examination for regular admission, which requires the following scores: A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required for most graduate programs.
+The verbal and quantitative scores will not be combined.
+Departments may exercise discretion for students who score below the ranges.
+Students will be allowed to register for graduate classes for one semester or summer session without having the test score on file.
+Students in an M.F.A. program who have not obtained the necessary score on the G.R.E. after two attempts may, with the permission of the Chair of the Department of Art, take ART 6507 Research Topics in Art History: Artists, or ART 6508 Research Topics in Art History: Periods or Styles successfully in lieu of the G.R.E. score requirement, or present an acceptable grade for having taken one of these courses. - Students seeking a Class AA Educator License must have met the State minimum scores on the three sections of the Praxis I PPST (Reading-172; Writing-173; Mathematics-172) or NTE Core Battery (Communication Skills-651; General Knowledge-646; Professional Knowledge-649) or CBT (Reading-316; Writing-318; Mathematics-314). - 4.
 Students interested in the Master of Fine Arts degree should complete the Application for Graduate Admission form and return it to the Graduate Office. - 5.
-Enclose a \$30.00 application fee. - Have one official copy of all transcripts sent directly to the Graduate Office. - If the applicant has not taken the GRE examination, make arrangements to take the Graduate Record Exam (GRE) and have the scores directed to the

-Graduate Office.
-A combined score of 850 on the verbal and quantitative parts of the GRE or a score of at least 450 on either part and a score of 2.5 on the Writing Assessment Test of the GRE General Examination is required.
-The Department of Art may exercise discretion for students who score between 800 and 940 on the verbal and quantitative sections of the GRE and have at least a 3.5 undergraduate GPA.
-Students will be allowed to register for graduate classes for one semester or summer session without having the test score on file.
+Enclose a \$35.00 application fee. - 6.
+Have one official copy of all transcripts sent directly to the Graduate Office. - 7.
+If the applicant has not taken the GRE examination, make arrangements to take the Graduate Record Exam (GRE) and have the scores directed to the Graduate Office.
+A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required for most graduate programs.
+The Department of Art may exercise discretion for students who score below this range and have at least a 3.5 undergraduate GPA.
+Students will be allowed to register for graduate classes for one semester or summer session without having the test score on file. - 8.
+Students pursuing a graduate degree for the purpose of obtaining a standard AA educator license are required to submit a copy of the appropriate VALID Mississippi standard A educator license along with the application. - 9.
+Send a portfolio that reflects proficiency and preparation for graduate study in studio art including painting, and drawing, and for three-dimensional studies, sculpture or ceramics.